Kumano Kodo

 - Passport, visa (if applicable) and travel insurance

-Private groups may be larger, up to 18, and an additional guide is used.
+Private groups and other tours may be larger, up to 14, and an additional guide will join us when we visit the shrine areas.

 Day 1